avtzis/awesome-linux-ricing/README.md

 ## Description

-This meticulously curated list is designed to assist users in personalizing their Linux desktop, a practice often referred to as 'ricing'.
-This resource compiles a carefully selected list of themes, tools, and customization options, offering users a comprehensive starting point for customizing their computers.
-Whether you seek common themes and tools or have specific preferences in mind, this repository provides a structured approach to explore and tailor your Linux desktop to your liking.
+This very cool list is made to help anyone interested in extensively customizing their Linux desktop, or what we call 'ricing'.
+It's a very good place to start your adventure, helping you discover what you can use, or what **ELSE** you can use to over-customize your rice.
+The goal is to have some of the very popular themes and tools, as well as some lesser-known ones, to help you find that perfect fit.
+It's your go-to list when you need to waste your time ricing, instead of tendign to your responsibilities.

 ## Contents